johannes-losert/csee4824-final-project/docs/Processor Notes.md

 enter free list when instructions are retired

 ## Reservation Stations
+### Notes
 - Tracks instructions that have been dispatched but not yet issued
 - Maps instruction number to functional unit, result PR tag, and both operand PR tags
 - Member instructions have a functional unit assigned, but are waiting on the PR